ganbarodigital/php-mv-defensive/docs/V1/Requirements/RequireValidRequirements.md

 // RequireValidRequirements lives in this namespace namespace GanbaroDigital\Defensive\V1\Requirements;

-// RequireValidRequirements is a Requirement use GanbaroDigital\Defensive\V1\Interfaces\Requirement;
+// RequireValidRequirements is a ListRequirement use GanbaroDigital\Defensive\V1\Interfaces\ListRequirement;

 // our input and return type(s)
 use GanbaroDigital\DIContainers\V1\Interfaces\FactoryList;

-class RequireValidRequirements implements Requirement {
+class RequireValidRequirements implements ListRequirement {
     /**
      * create a Requirement that is ready to execute